 Try to make sure you've allowed your clients the opportunity to agree to be on your marketing list.
 You can take it a step further at the point of subscription and ask to be placed on their whitelist.

-Always make sure you have an Unsubscribe link in your email, and include your physical address (that's why we ask you to set this up in your Account details when creating your Boma account).
-We want your emails to go to your clients!
+Always make sure you have an 'unsubscribe' link in your email, and include your physical address (that's why we ask you to set this up in your Account details when creating your BOMA account).

-2. Be careful around links, phrases and your words
+2. Be careful with links, phrases and words you use in your emails

 Spam filters look for emails that are "sneaky" and try to stop them going to your client's inboxes.
 That means they often look for spam trigger words like "amazing" or "great offer".
-Unfortunately, there is no complete list of spam trigger words, and this might not mean they fall into a spam filter anyway, but it's useful to be careful around what you're saying.
+Unfortunately, there is no complete list of spam trigger words, but it's useful to be careful with what you're saying.

 A spam filter is trying to remove commercial advertisements and promotions.
 So generally, words that are common in such emails should be avoided or used sparingly.

 Phishing emails are designed to steal your identity by getting you to click on a fraudulent link.
 You want to avoid using phrases that are common to phishing attacks.
-Keep your links coming from your website so that spam filters can match the URL with your business name if possible.
+Use links from your website so that spam filters can match the URL with your business name if possible.

-Before sending emails out to your entire list, it’s worth the time to utilize a spam checking service.
+Before sending emails out to your entire list, it’s worth the time to utilise a spam checking service.